-Researchers at the AIDS Vaccine Research Lab (AVRL) have helped advance life-saving medications for people with HIV.
+Researchers at the WNPRC and UW–Madison AIDS Vaccine Research Lab (AVRL) have helped advance life-saving medications for people with HIV.
 They’ve discovered ways to prevent HIV transmission from mother to newborn.
-They’ve contributed to decades of basic research that has advanced HIV vaccines into clinical trials.
+They’ve contributed to decades of basic research that has led to clinical trials for HIV vaccines and other treatments.
+Photo: Researchers discuss their work on HIV, SARS-CoV-2 and other viruses at the AIDS Vaccine Research Laboratory (AVRL).
+(Jeff Miller / UW–Madison)

-Following are more stories that highlight critical basic HIV research with nonhuman primates and the progress toward vaccines and other treatments:
+Following are additional WNPRC stories that highlight critical basic HIV research with nonhuman primates and the progress toward vaccines and other treatments:

 We also note in our Nov.
 24, 2020 NPRC blog that the rapid pace of discovery leading to our current COVID-19 vaccine candidates resulted greatly from National Primate Research Center researchers and their collaborators applying their expertise in fighting other viruses, especially HIV/AIDS.